 How has the History Education Program prepared you thus far for a career in history/social studies education?

-PL: By not only understanding the content material itself, but also how to actually teach it.
+PL: The faculty not only helped me understand the content material, but they also modeled how to actually teach it.
 I knew teaching required me to adapt to my surroundings and to work hard, but the program has helped me put those perspectives into reality.
 I learned that teaching history is always changing and that you have to be flexible in your lessons and activities.
 Furthermore, the program has helped me understand the revision process that goes into creating engaging lessons.
 Thus, the program has prepared me to create new ideas and to make sure the work I produce is the best to my ability.

 What advice could you provide an incoming freshman, transfer student, or newly declared major?